N8WM/escape/README.md

 # Escape
 Quarter project for CSC 471 - an OpenGL game

-When running this project in Visual Studio (version >= 2022) make sure configuration is Debug x86.
+When running this project in Visual Studio (2022+) make sure configuration is Debug x86.